sachadiduch/arbitrage_opportunitysd/README.md

    python arbitrage_opportunity.py
    ```
 4. Follow the prompts to:
-   - Choose between analyzing **call options** or **put options**.
-   - Enter the required parameters, such as option prices, strike price, risk-free rate, and time to maturity.
+   - Enter the required parameters.

 ## Parameters
 - **Market Call Price:** The market price of the call option (e.g., `3.00`).